National Gallery

 The Galleries

-The galleries are arranged by date and are colour coded on floor plans to make locating time periods easier for visitors.
-The permanent galleries are located on level 2 and contain some of the most important artwork available to view by the public in the world.
-Here you are treated to works by such famous artists as Claude Monet, Johannes Vermeer, Titian, Thomas Gainsborough, Anthony Van Dyck, Leonardo da Vinci and many more.
+The galleries are arranged by date and are colour coded on floor plans to make locating periods easier for visitors.
+The permanent galleries are located on level 2 and contain some of the most important artwork available to the public in the world.
+Here you are treated to works by such famous artists as Claude Monet, Johannes Vermeer, Titian, Thomas Gainsborough, Anthony Van Dyck, Leonardo da Vinci, and many more.

 The Sainsbury Wing